Category

 7. Review and update regularly

-You can use tools such as after-action reviews or simply redo the assessment entirely.
-These updates should be performed on a consistent cadence, such as biannually, to ensure your security measures remain effective and aligned with your organization’s objectives.
+You can use tools such as after-action reviews or simply redo the assessment report entirely.
+These updates should be performed consistently, such as biannually, to ensure your security measures remain effective and aligned with your organization’s objectives.

 A Proactive Approach to Improving Physical Security